caltechlibrary/dataset/about.md

 About this software
 ===================

-## dataset 2.2.7
+## dataset 2.2.8

-This release has focused on cleanup, bug fixes and adding a redirect feature to support development without requiring JavaScript browser side.
+This release has focused on cleanup, bug fixes and documentation revisions.

-- Fixed issue #138, where SQLite3 updated times where not set.
-- Fixed issue #144, Fix issue with spurious form validation without a defined data model.
-- Fixed issue #145, added support for create_success, and create_error which hold redirects for success and failure on POST that are URLencoded.
-- Fixed issue #146, path handling to collection name caused me to mis-caculate the table name.
+- working on issue #148 and #149 before 2.2.8 release

 ### Authors